R. Frank Henn, III, MD

 About R. Frank Henn, III, MDToggle accordion item

-Dr. Henn is an associate professor of orthopaedics at the University of Maryland School of Medicine and a sports medicine physician at the University of Maryland Medical Center.
+Dr. Henn is an associate professor of orthopedics at University of Maryland School of Medicine and a sports medicine physician at University of Maryland Medical Center.
 He is a team physician for the University of Maryland Terrapins.

-Dr. Henn graduated from Brown University where he was a collegiate wrestler.
-He received his medical degree from Brown Medical School and completed his orthopaedic surgery residency at the Hospital for Special Surgery.
-Dr. Henn completed a sports medicine fellowship at Massachusetts General Hospital where he helped care for the New England Patriots, Boston Red Sox, Boston Bruins and the New England Revolution.
-He also worked at the Brigham and Women's Hospital Cartilage Repair Center prior to coming to Maryland.
+Dr. Henn graduated from Brown University in Providence, Rhode Island, where he was a collegiate wrestler.
+He received his medical degree from The Warren Alpert Medical School of Brown University and completed his orthopedic surgery residency at the Hospital for Special Surgery.
+He completed a sports medicine fellowship at Massachusetts General Hospital in Boston, Massachusetts, where he helped care for professional sports teams including the New England Patriots, Boston Red Sox, Boston Bruins and New England Revolution.
+He also worked at the Brigham and Women's Hospital Cartilage Repair Center in Boston prior to coming to Maryland.

 UM Rehabilitation & Orthopaedic Institute